-Below are answers to some of the most commonly asked questions from Parents about FIDM.
+Below are answers to some of the most commonly asked questions from Families about FIDM.

 FIDM provides a Parent Orientation Guide to the parents of all incoming FIDM Students upon their start.
 Designed to coincide with the on-campus Parent Orientation sessions, the Parent Orientation Guide covers the topics that we have found are of special interest to parents.